When you’re in pain what do you reach for, Tylenol or Advil?

 How if your precious baby is teething or gets an earache, which do you give?

 These are questions that you might be asking yourself today, and I’m going to help you.
 There are some primary differences between these two medications, both blockbusters sold worldwide under various brand names.
-The ingredients themselves are included in thousands of multi-tasking formulas.
+The ingredients themselves are included in thousands of multi-tasking formulas for cough/cold and sleep.

 If you read labels, you’ll see the generic names as follows: